-On November 18, 2016, we entered into a loan and security agreement with SVB and Solar, which we refer to as the Term Loan.
-SVB and Solar agreed to lend us up to \$20.0 million, issuable in three separate tranches of: (i) \$10.0 million which was funded on November 18, 2016; (ii) \$5.0 million may be drawn down by us at any time before the earlier of June 30, 2017 or an event of default, at our discretion, subject to achievement of certain financial and clinical milestones; and (iii) \$5.0 million may be drawn down by us any time after June 30, 2017 and before the earlier of December 31, 2017 or an event of default, at our discretion, subject to achievement of certain milestones specified for the second tranche and additional financial and clinical milestones.
+In June 2017, we entered into an amendment of the Loan Agreement which modified certain conditions under which we may receive and repay term loans under the Loan Agreement.
+The Loan Agreement, as amended, provides that (i) up to \$5.0 million in the second tranche of term loans could be drawn down by us at any time before the earlier of June 30, 2017 or an event of default, at our discretion, and (ii) an additional \$5.0 million in the third tranche of term loans may be drawn down by us at any time after June 30, 2017 and before the earlier of December 31, 2017 or an event of default, at our discretion, subject to achievement of certain milestones.
+In connection with the amendment to the Loan Agreement, the second tranche of \$5.0 million was funded on June 30, 2017 (Term B Loan).
+We received cash proceeds of \$4.9 million, net of debt issuance costs of \$0.1 million.

-We will make interest only payments through December 1, 2017 or June 1, 2018, if we draw the second tranche, followed by consecutive equal monthly payments of principal and interest in arrears through the maturity date of November 18, 2020.
-The Term Loan provides for an interest rate equal to the sum of the prime rate, as reported in The Wall Street Journal on the last date of the month preceding the month in which interest will accrue, plus 4.10%.
-The Term Loan also provides for a final payment equal to 8.75% of the funded amount, which is due when the Term Loan becomes due or upon the prepayment of the loan.
+Pursuant to the Loan Agreement, as amended, we were originally obligated to make interest only payments through December 1, 2017, followed by consecutive equal monthly payments of principal and interest in arrears through the maturity date of November 18, 2020.
+The interest only period was extended to June 1, 2018 upon achievement of certain milestones as set forth in the Loan Agreement, as amended.
+The Term A Loan and Term B Loan (collectively, as Term Loans) bear interest at the prime rate, as reported in The Wall Street Journal on the last date of the month preceding the month in which interest will accrue, plus 4.10%.
+A final payment equal to 8.75% of the funded amounts is payable when the Term Loans become due or upon the prepayment of the respective outstanding balance.
 We have the option to prepay the outstanding balance of the loan in full, subject to a prepayment fee ranging from 1.0% to 3.0% depending upon when the prepayment occurs, including any non-usage fees.
-The Term Loan provides for a 2.0% non-usage fee for any unfunded amount in the event we do not draw the second tranche and third tranche, payable no later than the expiration date for the second tranche or third tranche, as applicable, or the date of cancellation of the loan due to prepayment or an event of default.
+The Loan Agreement, as amended, provides for a 2.0% non-usage fee for any unfunded amount in the event we do not draw the third tranche, payable no later than the expiration date for the third tranche, as applicable, or the date of cancellation of the loan due to prepayment or an event of default.
+No such events have occurred or are anticipated as of September 30, 2017.

-In connection with the Term Loan, we issued warrants to each of SVB and Solar to purchase an aggregate of 47,771 shares of our common stock with an exercise price of \$3.14 per share.
+In connection with the Term A Loan, we issued warrants to each of SVB and Solar to purchase an aggregate of 47,771 shares of our common stock with an exercise price of \$3.14 per share.
+In connection with the Term B Loan, we issued warrants to each of SVB and Solar to purchase an aggregate of 20,833 shares of our common stock with an exercise price of \$3.60 per share.
 The warrants are immediately exercisable and have a maximum contractual term of seven years.